autotest/arc/man/arcli.rst

 ~~~~~~~~~~~~~~~~~~~~

 The basis for a job in Autotest is a control file, and that's what you'll
-nedd before submitting a new job.
+need before submitting a new job.

 Suppose you have a local copy of the Autotest source tree at
 `/home/user/autotest`, and the sleep test control file at